jsantcl/nodejsmc-assignment-6/README.md

 2. When someone posts anything to the route /hello, you should return a welcome message, in JSON format.
 This message can be anything you want.

+- The port is set up by config.js (3000)